dnanexus/dx-toolkit/src/api_wrappers/README.md

 3. The third element is a hash with the following fields:
     * `objectMethod`: boolean; true for routes that are called on a specific object ID (e.g. `/record-xxxx/describe`), and false for routes that are not bound to a specific object ID (e.g. `/system/findJobs`, `/record/new`).
     * `retryable`: boolean; true if the route is "safe" to retry for failed requests.
 This information is used by the API wrappers to decide when to retry a failed request.
-    * `wikiLink`: either null or a string; if a string, then it's the URL for documentation of the route.
+    * `wikiLink`: either null or a string; if provided, contains a URL for documentation for the route.
 This information can be used to add wiki links in api wrapper documentation.

 Adding wrappers for a new language
 ----------------------------------

 By convention we create a file `generateXXXXAPIWrappers.py` in this directory for each supported language.
-These are python scripts which read `wrapper_table.json` from stdin, and produce a language-specific wrapper file on stdout.
+This is a Python script which reads `wrapper_table.json` from stdin, and produces a language-specific wrapper file on stdout.

 To add wrappers for your favorite language (say, Ruby):

+* Implement a function for making a single HTTP request to a DNAnexus API server.
+(You will call this function below in the implementation of each route's wrapper.)
+Add this and whatever other common bindings code are needed into a new directory, say, `src/ruby`.
+    * TODO: document under what conditions requests should be retried, and where configuration such as the user's security context is conventionally stored.
 * Create a file `generateRubyAPIWrappers.py` in this directory, `dx-toolkit/src/api_wrappers/`.
 This file should read a description of the routes on stdin (see `wrapper_table.json`), and produce a .rb file (with relevant function definitions, etc) on stdout.
 Look at `dx-toolkit/src/api_wrappers/generatePythonAPIWrappers.py` for an example.
 * Add a new make target in `dx-toolkit/src/Makefile` to build the wrappers, and make the `api_wrappers` target depend on it.
 Refer to the existing examples in the Makefile.